pmmp/PocketMine-MP/CONTRIBUTING.md

 ### Labels
 To provide a concise bug tracking environment, prevent the issue tracker from over flowing and to keep support requests out of the bug tracker, PocketMine-MP uses a label scheme a bit different from the default GitHub Issues labels.

 PocketMine-MP uses GitHub Issues Labels.
-There are a total of ten(10) labels.
+There are a total of 12 labels.

+Note: For future reference, labels must not be longer than 15 letters.

 #### Categories
 Category labels are prefixed by `C:`.
 Multiple category labels may be applied to a single issue(but try to keep this to a minimum and do not overuse category labels).